Doneil Henry: Apollon Limassol

 Henry was sold to 2014–15 UEFA Europa League and Cypriot First Division participants Apollon Limassol, for an undisclosed fee in April 2014 prior to the commencement of the 2014 MLS season.
+Founded in 1954 and based in Limassol, Apollon competed in the group stage of the 2014–15 UEFA Europa League during Henry's time with the club.
 Toronto FC confirmed that the deal had a sell-on clause and they intended to enter into talks with Henry and Apollon Limassol with hope of keeping him on loan again for the 2015 MLS season.
+Henry never made a competitive appearance for Apollon, remaining on loan with Toronto FC for the 2014 season before completing his move to West Ham United the following year.
+Henry has pointed to this transfer as a career milestone, noting that it made him the first Toronto FC academy player both signed by the club and later sold for a transfer fee.

 West Ham United

 Having previously had two training stints with West Ham in the Premier League after the player was recommended to manager Sam Allardyce by Ryan Nelsen, Henry signed for the club on January 3, 2015, on a "long term" contract for an undisclosed fee.
+Henry has described the ordeal of finally joining the club as, in his words, "heartbreaking": an initial training stint that was only supposed to last ten days went so well that West Ham wanted to sign him within the week, but a work permit denial delayed the transfer by roughly a year until an appeal succeeded.
+He has spoken candidly about struggling with homesickness once the move became permanent, saying that although he considered himself unshakeable, going without playing for his first four to six months in England left him second-guessing himself in ways he hadn't experienced while still living at home with his parents during his time at Toronto FC.
 He made his West Ham debut on August 6, 2015, in a 2–1 away defeat to Romanian side FC Astra in the Europa League qualifying stages.
 His team was eliminated as a result of the defeat.
 This was his only appearance and he left the club in December 2017 when his contract was cancelled by mutual consent.